uerten/jekyll-klise/_posts/handson-iiot-demo-part2/2023-05-15-handson-iiot-demo-part2.md

 ### **Node-Red on IoT2040**

 Node-Red is also ready to use in IoT2040 image.
-We’ll start to build our own flow to collect XDK sensor data and several actions should be performed on ingested data before sending it to IoT platform so let’s do it step by step:
+We’ll start to build our own flow to collect XDK sensor data and several actions should be performed on ingested data before sending it to IoT Platform so let’s do it step by step:

 1. Node-Red instance is available at http://<iot2040_ip_address>:1880
 2. “MQTT In” node is needed to ingest XDK data.
 Add it to the flow and configure new MQTT broker as http://<iot2040_ip_address>:1883 and MQTT Topic as “raw/Acme/Milling/CNC_01/env_sensor”